-Peanut butter is an American staple, and is eaten by 94% of U.S. households in almost every combination imaginable.
-Of course the most common is the PB&J sandwich, but there are no ends to its versatility.
+Peanut butter is an American staple and is eaten by 94% of U.S. households in almost every combination imaginable.
+Of course, the most common is the PB&J sandwich, but there is no end to its versatility.
 Here are some other great facts about that jar of peanut butter you probably have sitting in your pantry.

-Peanut butter is packed with lots of nutrient good stuff.
-Phosphurus, potassium, zinc, folate, and vitamin E, are all in peanut butter–Yum!
-It’s high in mono- and polyunsaturated fats, and is a good source of protein as well as some fiber.
-It can even get gum out of hair or other places!
-Rub some on the gummed up area and the natural peanut oil will loosen it right up.
+Peanut butter is packed with lots of good nutrient stuff.
+Phosphorus, potassium, zinc, folate, and vitamin E, are all in peanut butter.
+It’s high in mono and polyunsaturated fats and is a good source of protein as well as some fiber.
+It can even get gum out of hair or other places.
+Rub some on the gummed-up area, and the natural peanut oil will loosen it right up.

 But peanut butter brilliance doesn’t stop there.
 If you have a craving for a decadent dose of peanut butter, then try the most expensive peanut butter and jelly sandwich in the world.
 A Chicago restaurant called PB&J (which stands for Pizza, Beer, and Jukebox) has a PB&J sandwich on their menu for $350 called the “Golden Goose.”
 It’s made with all-natural peanut butter, New Zealand manuka honey, a seedless redcurrant jam from Maison Dutriez in France, which is considered the most expensive in the world, and it sits between toasted edible gold leaf bread.